EllaBrands/stanDev/C---Model-Concept.md

 ## Utility functions

-Replace the eliminated base class functions and some of the generated functions by static model utility functions:
+Replace the eliminated base class functions and some of the generated functions by static model utility functions.

+#### Gradient: Log probability and gradient

 ```
 template <class M, bool propto, bool jacobian_adjust_transform>